-- If a student must miss class due to an unforeseen circumstance (accident, bereavement, serious illness, etc.), the student should contact their instructor or instructors prior to the absence to discuss or arrange to make up missing work.
-Instructors may ask for documentation that validates the absence; instructors are expected to make reasonable arrangements for the completion of missing work. - If an emergency forces a student to be absent from class for an extended period of time, students should contact the Office of Student Life at 308.635.6050 for assistance.
+- o If a student must miss class due to an unforeseen circumstance (accident, bereavement, serious illness, etc.), the student should contact their instructor or instructors prior to the absence to discuss or arrange to make up the missing work.
+Instructors may ask for documentation that validates the absence; instructors are expected to make reasonable arrangements for the completion of missing work per Institutional Guideline 520. - If an emergency forces a student to be absent from class for an extended period of time, students should contact the Office of Student Life at 308.635.6050 for assistance.